odoo/documentation/content/applications/essentials/export_import_data.rst

 then :guilabel:`Export`.

 .. image:: export_import_data/list-view-export.png
-   :align: center
    :alt: View of the different things to enable/click to export data.

 When clicking on :guilabel:`Export`, an :guilabel:`Export Data` pop-over window appears, with several options for the data to export:

 .. image:: export_import_data/export-data-overview.png
-   :align: center
-   :alt: Overview of options to consider when exporting data in Odoo..
+   :alt: Overview of options to consider when exporting data in Odoo.

 #.
 With the :guilabel:`I want to update data (import-compatable export)` option ticked, the system
    only shows the fields that can be imported.
 This is helpful in the case where the :ref:`existing